Mustaqim-Alam/Aiwati-Notes-App/README.md

 # Notes App (Frontend + Backend)

-A simple full-stack Notes application built for the assignment.
+A simple full-stack Notes application built for the Aiwati assignment.
 Frontend (React + Vite) and Backend (Node + Express + MongoDB) are included in a single repository.

 ---

-## Demo
-*(Add screenshots or paste a short demo video link/GDrive/Loom here)*

 ---